Welcome to the website of Churches Together in England. We hope you quickly find what you are looking for.

 Special interest areas

 A sizeable part of the work of Churches Together in England is conducted by staff who have a special interest.
 These include Interfaith, Evangelisation and Minority Ethnic Christian Affairs.
 There are a large number of specialist interest areas in Churches Together in England - each helping the churches in England work together for a particular concern.
-Each concern has an area of the website.
-For a full list visit our Themes page.

 In addition, many agencies and organisations have a remit to work on behalf of the churches working together, for example the Association of Inter Church Families.
 All the agencies and organisation, called 'Bodies in Association', that have an ecumenical remit and a formal 'association' with Churches Togetehr in England, can be found in the web area we call 'Common Cause'.